maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 ## The Urumbu improvement
 ### Mechanical Design
-The Urumbu project is inspired by the flexures and in particular this [2004 thesis from Shorya Awtar](http://academy.cba.mit.edu/classes/computer_cutting/56836505.pdf) and has been later reworked by Denis Terwagne.
+The Urumbu project is inspired by the flexures and in particular this [2004 thesis from Shorya Awtar](http://academy.cba.mit.edu/classes/computer_cutting/56836505.pdf) and has been later reworked by [Denis Terwagne and last year's group project](http://fabacademy.org/2020/labs/ulb/assignments/week18/).

 We re-designed the stage and several other parts in both SolidWorks and Fusion360.
 #### The stage